hoslack/Book-A-Meal/README.md

 ## Contributing
-I appreciate your eagerness to chip in in this wonderful course but you will have to wait for a **month** or two. :blush:
+I appreciate your eagerness to chip in.
+Please reach out to me here hoslackochieng@gmail.com before you fork it! :blush:

 ## Author
 - **Hoslack Ochieng** [@Hoslack](@hoslack)